itwithlyam/.github/profile/readme.md

 # IWL-Tech
 **Welcome to the IWL-Tech profile.
 This is the official organisation for my business IT with Lyam.
 I enjoy emulating (recreating on a computer) different things, for example a CPU and a nuclear reactor.
 I also like large projects.
-My most common programming language that I use in these projects is JavaScript (NodeJS).**
+My most common programming language that I use in these projects is JavaScript (NodeJS).
+Also, please note I can only work on one repository at a time so there might be gaps in changes across my profile.**

 ## My projects (https://github.com/IWL-Tech/[project])